RogerVFbr/MySQLAccess/README.md

 ### Step 1: MySQLAccess.Config - Creating a configuration object
 Though different constructors are available for the instantiation of the MySQLAccess module, it's recommended to use the provided configuration object.
-At this point you will need the information for accessing you MySQL database.
+At this point you will need the information for accessing your MySQL database.
 The sequence of parameters is: IP, port number, database name, user name and password.
 ```
 MySQLAccess.Config LOCAL = new MySQLAccess.Config(